Buccaneers clinch NFC South title with 9-0 win over Panthers

 UP NEXT

-Buccaneers: The Bucs clinched the fourth seed in the NFC and will host the fifth seed, which will be either the Philadelphia Eagles or the Dallas Cowboys, whichever team doesn’t win the NFC East.
+Buccaneers: The Bucs clinched the fourth seed in the NFC and will host the fifth seed.